rubensousa/Android_8.0_Accessibility_Crash/README.md

 at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:767)
 ```

-The workaround however doesn't work for the following Compose implementations:

-1. Dialogs
-2. Popups
-3. Modal Bottom Sheets

-All of the above create their own `AbstractComposeView` so developers can't modify its internal code to include the workaround

 ## Internal changes in Android 8.0

 Android 8.0 introduced the Assist and Autofill feature inside `View` and `ViewGroup`: https://github.com/AndroidSDKSources/android-sdk-sources-for-api-level-26/blob/master/android/view/View.java#L8079